Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: S
 - **Duration**: Instantaneous
 You attempt to shove a creature through a spatial rift with a burst of magical force.
 Make a melee spell attack.
-On a hit, the target takes 3d10 Force damage and must succeed on a CHAa Save or be teleported up to 6 *(9m)* to an unoccupied space you can see within 6 *(9m)* of the target.
+On a hit, the target takes 3d10 Force damage and must succeed on a CHA  Save or be teleported up to 6 *(9m)* to an unoccupied space you can see within 6 *(9m)* of the target.
 - **Classes**: Artificer, Bard, Sorcerer, Wizard *(Source: CS)*